 Separation changes you, no matter how you came to this point, you are never prepared for it.
 If you arrived at this point and it was a massive surprise to you then you’re on the back foot, playing catch up……and so are your emotions.

-The person who ‘did’ this to you has the benefit of foresight.
-They already had a chance to emote, get their affairs in order (sometimes quite literally), so they are one step ahead of you – and that hurts!
+If someone ‘did’ this to you then they had the benefit of foresight, they already had a chance to emote, get their affairs in order (sometimes quite literally), so they are one step ahead of you – and that hurts!

 If you are the person that instigated the separation or asked for the divorce then you have to deal with the hurt, anger and backlash from that – even if the other person is relieved that it’s over!